Reading Time: 13 minutes

 Dynamics: Adds the influence of forces and torques, enabling robots to interact with their environment safely and efficiently.

-Career Impact: Engineers who understand kinematics and dynamics can design robots that move with precision—whether it’s a humanoid robot walking, a mobile robot navigating terrain, or an industrial robot assembling parts. - Control Theory:
+Career Impact: Engineers who understand kinematics and dynamics can design robots that move with precision—whether it’s a humanoid robot walking, a mobile robot navigating terrain, or an industrial robot assembling parts.

 PID Controllers (Proportional–Integral–Derivative): The most widely used method for ensuring smooth and stable movement.
 PID controllers correct errors in real time, making robots responsive and reliable.